wasmerio/old-docs.wasmer.io/integrations/c/examples/hello-world.md

 ```
 {% endhint %}

-Next, let's take a look at how we can pass data between our host application, and our guest WASM module.
+Next, let's take a look at how we can pass data between our host application, and our guest Wasm module.